Here’s exactly how I set up my Fujifilm X100VI for travel photography.

 If you just want the full list of in-camera menu settings, skip ahead to the detailed setup.

 If you have not picked up your travel photography kit yet then here are my recommendations.
-You might also like to see the best compact cameras for travel photography article that I wrote.

 If you prefer, I’ve put all this information — and more — into a free quick setup guide, along with downloadable setup files you can load straight onto your camera.
 Click here to get it.